DataDog/documentation/content/en/integrations/guide/aws-integration-manual-setup.md

 3. Copy this value to your clipboard or notepad.
   **Note: Do not close the integration tile or the Datadog application page**, as this causes the external ID value to reset.

+Let's move the Cloud Security Posture Management call our to the IAM role creation section, and have an explicit optional step to add the SecurityAudit policy to the role as well

 ### AWS IAM Policy for Datadog
 Create an IAM policy for the Datadog role in your AWS account with [all permissions][4] to take advantage of every AWS integration offered by Datadog.
 As other components are added to an integration, these permissions may change.
-If you would like to use Datadog's [Cloud Security Posture Management product][5], you must also add additional permissions by attaching the [AWS SecurityAudit Policy][6] to the role.

-4. Create a new policy in the AWS [IAM Console][7].
+4. Create a new policy in the AWS [IAM Console][5].
 5. Select the `JSON` tab.
 Paste the [permission policies][4] in the textbox.
-6. Add the [AWS SecurityAudit Policy][6] permissions if you would like to use Datadog's [Cloud Security Posture Management product][5].
+6. Add the [AWS SecurityAudit Policy][6] permissions if you would like to use Datadog's [Cloud Security Posture Management product][7].
 7. Click `Next: Tags` and `Review policy`.
 8. Name the policy `DatadogAWSIntegrationPolicy` or one of your own choosing, and provide an apt description.
 9. Click `Create policy`.